qustavo/sqlhooks/README.md

 	}

 	// Register the driver
-	// sqlite-hooked is the attached driver, and sqlite3 is where we're attaching to sqlhooks.Register("sqlite-hooked", sqlhooks.NewDriver("sqlite3", &hooks))
+	// "sqlite-hooked" is the attached driver, and "sqlite3" is where we're attaching to sqlhooks.Register("sqlite-hooked", sqlhooks.NewDriver("sqlite3", &hooks))

 	// Connect to attached driver